CBD for Anxiety - Does it Work?

 • Reduced appetite

 In particular, drowsiness and fatigue have been observed in high doses of CBD.
-In order to get an idea of how much you should take, see below.
+To get an idea of how much you should take, see below.

-If you are currently on prescription medication, we highly recommend you consult your doctor before taking CBD.
-Some research has indicated that CBD can have negative drug interactions with certain medications. ¹⁴
+If you’re currently on prescription medication, we highly recommend you consult your doctor before taking CBD.
+Some research has indicated that CBD can have negative drug interactions with certain medications. ¹³

 For women who are pregnant or lactating, the FDA recommends avoiding CBD and all cannabis products.
-As of this time, there simply isn’t enough research concerning the safety of these products for women in this category. ¹⁵
+There simply isn’t enough research concerning the safety of these products for women in this category. ¹⁴

 Finding the right dosage of CBD oil can be a bit tricky as there are no standards when it comes to this industry.
 Most reputable CBD brands will have a “suggested use” somewhere on the label of the product.
-If you’re new to CBD, we highly recommend going off this suggestion as it tends to be an adequate dosage for most people.
+If you’re new to CBD, we highly recommend going off this suggestion as it tends to be an adequate dosage.

-If you’ve taken CBD frequently for a while now, it’s likely you’ve developed a tolerance to it.
+If you’ve taken CBD for a while now, you’ve likely developed a tolerance to it.
 With that, you may need more CBD in order to feel the effects.

 Something else to consider is your body weight.
 Just as with other supplements, the more you weigh, the more CBD you’ll need in order to feel the effects.
 A rule of thumb to consider is taking anywhere from 1mg to 6mg of CBD for every 10 pounds you weigh (depending on how bad your anxiety is).